Shen-Language/shen-sources/doc/proposed-port-architecture.md

 ## The proposed implementation boundary

-This proposal takes KLambda as the boundary between Shen and a port.
+This proposal takes KLambda as the syntactic code boundary between Shen and a port.
+It does not require KLambda to be the backend's only build-time input: a backend can also consult the Shen environment in which it runs.
 The Shen kernel is authored in Shen, but kernel releases provide generated KLambda for ports to consume.
 A port therefore does not ordinarily need to reimplement the Shen reader, pattern compiler, typechecker, Prolog system, or other kernel facilities in the target language.
 This boundary is versioned rather than immutable: a kernel release can change the KLambda contract in ways that require corresponding changes in the backend or runtime.

 Under this architecture, a compiled port provides a Shen-written backend which accepts KLambda and produces something its target can execute.
 That output